NEUIR/P3Ranker/README.md

 ```
 The above command is for reproducing results in our 5-q few-shot scenarios mentioned in our paper.

+### Trained Checkpoints

+We will release our trained checkpoints soon.

 ### Citation
 If you use our code our our data for your research, feel free to cite our publication:
 ```bash